 The Bettoja family has always valued its duties towards society, and since the origins of the Bettoja Hotel group they have been strongly committed to the welfare of local communities.

-As global duties have shifted through the years, so have ours.
+As global duties have shifted, so have ours.

 Today, being responsible towards society also includes being responsible towards the environment.

 The Bettoja family recognises the role of their Hotles as a high impact industry and are committed to taking more steps to reduce their negative impacts on the environment.